SAFE-Stack/docs/docs/recipes/client-server/fable.forms.md

 dotnet new SAFE
 dotnet tool restore
 ```
-1.Add bulma to your project:
+1. Add bulma to your project:
 follow [this recipe](../ui/add-bulma.md)

 1. Install Fable.Form.Simple.Bulma using Paket: